Experience

 We have represented a number of companies, including a large consumer products manufacturer, in matters related to the China PRC Representative Office and the creation of WFOEs (Wholly Foreign Owned Enterprises).
 We have cost-effectively and repeatedly teamed with local counsel in these matters.

-Represented numerous clients in determining the legality of transactions with U.S. embargoed countries / OFAC.
+Represent numerous clients in determining the legality of transactions with U.S. embargoed countries / OFAC, FCPA and on Export Controls.

 U.K. Holding Company Reorganization